SeriousStoat/SeriousStoat/README.md

 # Welcome,
 I go by SeriousStoat,
-I would like to become a software engineer, with a particular focus on Python coding.
+I would like to become a software engineer.
+I'm particularly interested in developing my knowledge and skill with Python coding.
 This account will archive some of my work to better illustrate my knowledge and skill.

 **Currently Learning:**